User Tools

 Following will be project videos created showcasing the games developed this semester in CSCS2730 System Programming.
 While the course isn't a “game development” class, we utilized the themes of creating video games in a semester-long project to apply course concepts.
 Programming utilizing SDL allowed students to experience the resources and functionality of the system, enabling effective graphical output and peripheral interactions with a player, all while implementing a complex set of logic to make everything work in unison.

-CSCS2730 is a fourth semester elective course in CCC's Computer Science program and a fourth semester required course in the IT: System Administration program.
+CSCS2730 is a fourth semester elective course in CCC's Computer Science program.

 FlappyCat